Jellyneo

 Involving Items or Neopoints

-Items that alter pets/petpets: Normally, when you want to change the appearance of your pet or petpet, you would use a paint brush.
-Pets can also be changed via morphing potions, transmogrification potions, magical toys, or magical plushies.
-There are other items, though, that possess this altering ability.
-A scammer might try to convince you to use those items by lying about their effect(s).
-In the case of Battledome items, it is not illegal to use Chia Flour or any other weapon in a fight.
-However, it does become a scam if someone lied and tricked you into a fight just so they could use the item on your prized pet or petpet.
-It's worth mentioning that this type of Battledome scam rarely happens; if you don't want to fight, you can block challenges or block the user that's Neomailing you.
+In the case of Battledome items, it is not against the rules to use Chia Flour or any other weapon in a fight.
+However, it does become a scam if someone lied and tricked you into a fight just so they could use the item on your prized Neopet or Petpet.
+It's worth mentioning that this type of Battledome scam rarely happens; if you don't want to fight, you can block challenges or block a specific user.

 Eraser of the Dark Faerie